PhilSA/Trove/com.trove.polymorphicelements/Documentation~/how-it-works.md

 ```

 We've created a `MyEventsBufferElement : IBufferElementData` to store the byte array of polymorphic elements on the target entity, instead of the `NativeList<byte>` we used before.
 This buffer type contains only a single `byte`, and we reinterpret it to a `DynamicBuffer<byte>` before writing to it.

+## Alternative approach: Union Elements

+Trove Polymorphic Elements also offers an alternative way of solving the problem: [Union Elements](./union-element.md)

+Union Elements are easier and safer to use (easier to access or remove an element at a given index, no risk of trying to read an element at an invalid byte index or corrupting the byte array, etc...), but they have a performance penalty due to potentially wasting memory when iterating over elements in an array.
+This performance penalty becomes more and more significant depending on the difference in data sizes among different polymorphic elements of a same group.